Sodabeh-Taherpanah/react-tips-example/README.md

-Debuonce // add a delay to execute something after sometimes to avoid rerendering or rerun some function.
+Debuonce // add a delay to execute something after sometimes to avoid rerendering or reruning some function.
+Local Storage vs Cookies: https://blog.shahednasser.com/localstorage-vs-cookies-whats-the-difference/